henrytseng/angular-state-router/README.md

 Browserify
 ----------

-To use Browserify you can easily `require` the `src/index.js` file.
+To use Browserify `require` the module directly.
+For example: